Ulster loyalism: Home Rule crisis and Partition

 The British government's introduction of the Third Home Rule Bill in 1912 sparked the Home Rule Crisis.
 Ulster unionists signed the Ulster Covenant, pledging to oppose Irish home rule by any means.
 They founded a large paramilitary force, the Ulster Volunteers, threatening to violently resist the authority of any Irish government over Ulster.
 The Ulster Volunteers smuggled thousands of rifles and rounds of ammunition into Ulster from Imperial Germany.
 In response, Irish nationalists founded the Irish Volunteers to ensure home rule was implemented.
 Home rule was postponed by the outbreak of the First World War in 1914.
 Both loyalists and nationalists fought in the war, with many Ulster Volunteers joining the 36th (Ulster) Division.

 By the end of the war, most Irish nationalists wanted full independence.
 After winning most Irish seats in the 1918 general election, Irish republicans declared an Irish Republic, leading to the Irish War of Independence between the Irish Republican Army (IRA) and British forces.
 Meanwhile, the Fourth Home Rule Bill passed through the British parliament in 1920.
 It would partition Ireland into two self-governing polities within the UK: a Protestant-majority Northern Ireland, and a Catholic-majority Southern Ireland.
 During 1920–22, in what became Northern Ireland, partition was accompanied by violence both in defence of and against partition.
 Belfast saw "savage and unprecedented" communal violence, mainly between Protestant loyalist and Catholic nationalist civilians.
 Loyalists attacked the Catholic minority in reprisal for IRA actions.
 Thousands of Catholics and "disloyal" Protestants were driven from their jobs, particularly in the shipyards, and there were mass burnings of Catholic homes and businesses in Lisburn and Banbridge.
 More than 500 were killed in Northern Ireland during partition and more than 10,000 became refugees, most of them Catholics.
+See: The Troubles in Ulster (1920–1922).

 In 1926, about 33–34% of the Northern Ireland population was Roman Catholic, with 62% belonging to the three major Protestant denominations (Presbyterian 31%, Church of Ireland 27%, Methodist 4%).